brent-soles/CS487-DB-Generator/part-two/Readme.md

 * TENKTUP2 (10,000 rows of data)
 * ONEMILTUP (1,000,000 rows of data)

-Originally, the benchmark did not exceed 10,000 rows of data, and by implication did not include the ONEMILTUP as part of the benchmark.
-The reason we decided to include this table, was to mock a table of a system which deals with an amount of data/rows one would see in industry.
+Originally, the benchmark did not exceed 10,000 rows of data, and did not included the ONEMILTUP as part of the benchmark.
+The reason we decided to include this table, was to mock a system which deals with amount of data one would see in industry.

 ---
-## Experiment Queries
+## Performance Experiment Hypothesis

+Our hypothesis for the smaller tests, is the two system will perform on par with one another.
+However, when we start to test `JOIN`'s, we hypothesize Postgres will generally be more performant than MySQL, due to the fact MySQL uses only Nested Loop Joins.

+---
-### Testing methods
+### Experiment Queries
-For each of the queries listed below, we used the following steps to get the performance data listed below.
-The steps are:
-1. Run each query 5 times
-2. Drop the slowest/fastest times for the given query*
-3. Display the low/mid/high range of time and the average of those three times

-> \*Some of the query's contain a footnote.
-This footnote is to give indication of queries ran for systems which had odd behavior for a given query run.
+Below are each of the queries

 #### Query 1 - Basic SELECT
 ```sql